dmuenz/KeepWiFiOn/README.md

 ## Disclaimer

 This software is meant to be run on OS X Mavericks (and maybe later OSes, if the Wi-Fi bug persists).
-I have only tested this software on my computer, a MacBook Pro 17" from late 2007, running OS X 10.9.4.
+I have only tested KeepWiFiOn on my computer, a MacBook Pro 17" from late 2007, running OS X 10.9.4.
 I obviously cannot guarantee that it will work for you.
 If you do encounter any issues, please [let me know][issue].

 [issue]: https://github.com/dmuenz/KeepWiFiOn/issues/new